nuxlar/AugmentedBosses/README.md

 # Augmented Bosses

-Mini boss rush at the end of each stage.
-Removes tricorn.
-Gives bosses a "second phase" where if their HP drops below 50% they are immune for 10 seconds and HP stays at 50%
+Gives bosses a "second phase" where if their HP drops below 50% they are immune for 10 seconds and HP stays at 50% (**MAYBE**Mini boss rush at the end of each stage.
+Removes tricorn.)

 - **Beetle Queen**
   - Revival of Moffein's Beetle Queen Plus and FMRadio11's Beetle Queen Buff